-- IQAC has given instructions to all HODs to include more research level topics for their Seminars, Assignments and Project works to inculcate a research mind among the student community. - Library, ICT and physical infrastructure / instrumentation - Two more computers added in the Digital Library and more resources in various subjects.
-New computer system and a printer are also been added for the benefit of the students and teachers. - 506 books have been added during this academic year with a cost of Rs.
-158,850 - Kerala Start up Mission (KSUM) has sanctioned an 'Innovation and Entrepreneurship Development Cell' (IEDC) to the college on 05-1-2015.
+- As part of the quality policy, IQAC has given instructions to all HODs to include more research level topics for their Seminars, Assignments and Project works to inculcate a research mind among the student community. - Library, ICT and physical infrastructure / instrumentation - Digital Library has been upgraded by the new version of Greenstone Digital Library Software. - 654 books have been added during this academic year with a cost of Rs.
+409474 - Kerala Start up Mission (KSUM) has sanctioned an 'Innovation and Entrepreneurship Development Cell' (IEDC) to the college on 05-1-2015.
 Various programmes are being organized to inculcate research and entrepreneurship culture among students.
 V.K.
 Muneer, Assistant Professor, department of Computer Science is the coordinator of IEDC. - Smart Lab To inculcate research and innovations in the field of computing, a smart lab is setup under the Department of Computer Science.
 Various applications and projects are under way.
 This could be converted into a commercial technology lab, if we get funding for the expansion.
 Habeeb.
 P, Assistant Professor, Department of Vocation programmes, is the coordinator of the lab.

-- Existing ladies room and ladies toilet have been renovated using fund from Parent Teachers Association. - The construction of a National level Indoor stadium with the financial aid from UGC is in progress.
+- Ladies bathroom and toilet facility have been renovated using fund from Parent Teachers Association. - The construction of a National Level Indoor stadium with the financial aid from UGC is almost over.